 The label directs you to the fueleconomy.gov website, where you can compare vehicles and enter personalized information (e.g., local gas prices and individual driving habits) to get the best possible cost and energy-use estimates.

 When the vehicle is fully charged, this value represents the approximate number of miles that can be travelled in combined city and highway driving before the vehicle must be recharged.

 14. Charge Time

 This indicates how long it takes to charge a fully empty battery using 240 volt electrical service.
-For the purposes of equivalent comparisons, all vehicles with external charging capability will display a charge time based on use of 240 volt service, unless the vehicle is not capable of receiving the higher voltage.
-Some owners may choose to install 240 volt service (in their garage, for example) and others may choose to use a standard household outlet providing 120 volts.
+For the purposes of equivalent comparisons, all vehicles with external charging capability display a charge time based on use of 240 volt service, unless the vehicle is not capable of receiving the higher voltage.
+Some owners may choose to install 240 volt service (in their garage, for example), and others may choose to use a standard household outlet providing 120 volts.
 Use of lower voltage than that specified on the label will result in longer charging times.
 The vehicle manufacturer should be able to provide complete information on charging times and the capabilities of their vehicles.